Sinyks/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 2. Give the answer to the question about the existing problem with the current solution.

-**[M4]** To manage our loadbalancer's autoconfiguration we introduce the `Serf` tool which will let our containers communicate between themselves in a decentralized cluster.
+**[M4]** To manage our loadbalancer's auto configuration we introduce the `Serf` tool which will let our containers communicate between themselves in a decentralized cluster.
 This lets the loadbalancer configure its reachable host's list more dynamically than before.

 The `--replay` problem we saw before is interesting as we use docker container which the use of s6 describes this `mantra`: